sidk2/gntk/README.md

 To reproduce our experiments, run param_sweep_full.py Then, create plots with Plots.ipynb

 To compute the output distribution for various network widths, run compute_preactivation_dist.py.
-To compute the

-Add instructions for other stuff.